walmartlabs/concord-website/docs/api/process.md

 ### Browser Link

 You can start a new process in Concord via simply accessing a URL in a browser.

-This execution starts the process with the specified parameters and potentially walks a user through all process' forms and intermediate pages.
+Clicking on the link forces the users to log into the Concord Console, and then starts the process with the specified parameter.
+Progress is indicated in the user interface showing the process ID and the initiator.
+After completion a link to the process is displayed, so the user can get more information.
+If a form is used in the flow, the progress view is replaced with the form and further steps can include additional forms, which also show up in the browser.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repo/{repoName}/start/{entryPoint}`
 * **Method** `GET`